ajneu/unique_ptr_raii_to_c_code/README.md

 }
 ```

-Note: As long as all interaction is via the wrapper-class, the wrapper-class will notice if the exposed pointer is changed (deleting the copy that is held by the base unique_ptr)
+Note: As long as all interaction is via the wrapper-class, the wrapper-class will notice if the exposed ref to pointer is changed (deleting the copy that is held by the base unique_ptr)
 ```
   {
      // delayed-but-tracked RA (Resource Aquisition)